roberto1648/sampling-of-biased-physical-signals/README.md

       return pytables.to_hdf(path_or_buf, key, self, **kwargs)

-By simply sampling away from the maximum with increasing $\sigma$'s, an already reasonably balanced dataset (compared with fully random sampling) is obtained.
+We can see that no single $\sigma$ perturbation is able to sample the whole range of signals.
+On the other hand, a composite sampling approach like the above with groups of perturbations defined by the $\sigma$'s can sample the range of signals.
+Indedd, by simply sampling away from the maximum with uniformly-distributed increasing $\sigma$'s, an already reasonably balanced dataset (compared with fully random sampling) is obtained.

+In some cases the above sampling may already give reasonably good results.
+In other cases that may not be the case.
+For instance, in highly nonlinear systems the signal can quickly decay as a function of perturbation strenght.
+The remaining steps aim at leveraging the information obtained above to produce a more robust sampling procedure.

-## 4.2 Signals to sigmas map
+## 4.2 Expected signals to sigmas map

+The signal sets obtained by the various $\sigma$'s above can be processed to obtain a distribution map of expected signals for each $\sigma$ value.

 ```python